SupItsZaire/rockbox-cover-art-fixer/README.md

 Select the root directory containing your music folders using the file dialog.

 The script will process the folders, extract cover art, and organize the music files.

+## BEST WAY TO USE THIS
+just chuck all of your flacs and mp3 into one folder. the script just organizes it neatly in folders :D

+## KNOWN ISSUES

+- script WILL ignore any png or differnt filetype cover images, fix is on the way soonish
+- script might break as i have had no one test this yet aside from me :D